Internet-Draft | SPICE SD-CWT | June 2025 |

 Initial working group version based on draft-prorock-spice-cose-sd-cwt-01.¶

-The authors would like to thank those that have worked on similar items for providing selective disclosure mechanisms in JSON, especially: Brent Zundel, Roy Williams, Tobias Looker, Kristina Yasuda, Daniel Fett, Brian Campbell, Oliver Terbu, and Michael Jones.¶
+The authors would like to thank those that have worked on similar items for providing selective disclosure mechanisms in JSON, especially: Brent Zundel, Roy Williams, Tobias Looker, Kristina Yasuda, Daniel Fett, Brian Campbell, Oliver Terbu, and Michael B. Jones.¶